vow-dev/WheelChair/README.md

-Outdated for 1.9.1
-ETA: a long time
+Updated for 1.9.2, reinstall the extension.

-# ♿ 1.9.0 wheelchair
+# ♿ 1.9.2 wheelchair
 Become a cripple, use a wheelchair...

 ### Chromium Extension